-Omaha – Andrew Pace, a sophomore in the College of Arts and Sciences was awarded the Global Korean Scholarship (GKS) Exchange Scholarship for his semester studying at Yeungnam University in Gyeongsan, South Korea.
+Omaha – Andrew Pace, a sophomore in the College of Arts and Sciences and Honor Student was awarded the Global Korean Scholarship (GKS) Exchange Scholarship for his semester studying at Yeungnam University in Gyeongsan, South Korea.

 “It was just a sense of relief,” said Pace.
 Thanks to the GKS, he no longer had to worry about the most expensive parts of his program.

 The GKS exchange scholarship gives Pace a monthly allowance of 500,000 KRW which converts to approximately $450 USD, a settlement allowance, and his flight costs.
 Pace is required to take more than three courses in Korean language, history and culture while abroad at Yeungnam University.

 The GKS scholarship is part of the National Institute for International Education (NIIE)’s Exchange Students Support Program.
 The scholarship is awarded to students that have a partnership with Korean universities.